Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 - **[Private health insurance](/glossary/private%20Krankenversicherung)**
     If you have a job offer, and you earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you can get private health insurance.
 Private can be better or cheaper than public.

-You can get public or expat health insurance from [Feather](/out/feather-expats).
+**[Feather](/out/feather-expats)** sells valid public and expat health insurance.
+I work with them since 2018.
 You can also [ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to find the best insurance for you.
 It's the safest way to choose.

 Some [blocked accounts](/glossary/Sperrkonto) include health insurance.
 It's rarely the best health insurance.
 You should choose insurance separately.